What Science Says About Wild Horse Management

 Wild Horse Management Snapshot

-A clear, at-a-glance view of key management numbers, definitions, and trends, with plain-language context.
+A clear, at-a-glance view of BLM on/off-the range key management numbers, definitions, and trends, with plain-language context.

 Where Do the Herds Live?

-BLM manages wild horses and burros across 175 Herd Management Areas (HMA) spanning about 25.6 million acres in 10 western states.2
+BLM manages wild horses and burros across 175 Herd Management Areas (HMAs) spanning about 25.6 million acres in 10 western states.13

 Wild Horse Management Explained

-Plain-language, evidence-based notes on behavior, rangeland health, counting and genetics, fertility control, and the legal context, so you can understand what matters and why.
+Plain-language, evidence-based notes on behavior, on the range of population numbers, how the population is measured and managed, and the legal context, so you can understand what matters and why.

 Wild Horse Behavior & Herd Life

-Wild horses are highly social, and understanding herd structure is foundational to informed, humane wild horse management.1,3
+Wild horses are highly social, and understanding herd structure is foundational to informed, humane wild horse management.

 What Experts Say

-Wild horses prefer stable social groups and form long-term affiliative bonds.13 In free-roaming settings, stallions, mares, and young navigate complex social roles and pressures, and the social environment matters to herd stability.14
+Wild horses prefer stable social groups and form long-term affiliative bonds.
+In free-roaming settings, stallions, mares, and young navigate complex social roles and pressures, and the social environment matters to herd stability.

 Why It Matters